About Commander X16

-Will user guides be included?We are designing a nostalgic and traditional spiral bound Getting Started guide, including a BASIC programming guide.
+Will user guides be included?Perifractic designed a nostalgic traditional spiral bound Getting Started guide with an awesome (top secret) cover co-created by him and Trevor Storey.
+The manual includes a BASIC programming guide.
+The rest of the team are currently finishing up the finer details of the manual.
 Further docs are already available in the Downloads section of this website.
 The working title for the spiral bound guide is “Just the BASICs: Getting started with the Commander X16”.
-There will also be “Assembling Assembly” and the programmer’s reference guide.
-The guides are already being written.
-PDFs will be an option too.
+There will also be “Assembling Assembly” and a programmer’s reference guide.
+PDFs will likely be an option.

 Why not use the Parallax Propeller chip?We will not be using the Propeller for these reasons: